-of the currently selected preset using the save icon to the left of the browser save icon to the right of the browser (save as...).
-A red asterisk will appear beside the left save icon indicating the loaded preset has been modified and can be overwritten.
+of the currently selected preset using the save icon to the left of the browser (direct save) or for creation of new presets using the save icon to the right of the browser (save as...).
+A red asterisk\ will appear beside the left save icon indicating the loaded preset has been modified and can be overwritten.